 - How do you manage the safety of the school population?

 We’ve designed a parent checklist for you to help in identifying a high-quality preschool.
-We recommend taking this guide with you when you visit childcare centers so that you can easily compare and make the best decision for yourself and your child.
+We recommend taking this guide with you when you start finding child care providers and visiting their centers so that you can easily compare and make the best decision for yourself and your child.

 Here at Kids’ Care Club